06 Aug Grid Based logo design construction

-The main problem with grid based logos is that some designers tend to over rationalize their design process, making the logo boring and predictable.
+The main problem with grid based logos is that we tend to over rationalise the design process, making the logo boring and predictable.
 Just like it was made by a robot… no room for creativity.

 So… should I used grids in my logo design process?

 Yes! it’s a great tool to build accurate brands but do it wisely.

 For example, a 100% squared grid based logo would be perfect for a lawyer firm that has tradition and stability as core corporate values.
 But could be really wrong if you want to build a logo for a creative artist.

 Can you show me how to create a grid Logo Design?

 Yes!
 This video is a good example on how you can start playing with grids for logo design.

 Notice how the designer uses the smoke at the bottom of the rocket to break symmetry.
 It makes it interesting and the grid not too obvious and predictable, increasing the sense of movement.

 Can you show me examples of grid based logo designs?

 Not really, in opposition to blogs that create content just for search engines I prefer to focus in my own vision of the topic.